ernvk23/wg-lite-hop/README.md

 > *   All associated Docker volumes, which includes your **WireGuard client configurations** and **AdGuard Home settings**.
 > *   The firewall rules that were added during setup (`80/tcp`, `443/tcp`, `443/udp`, `51820/udp`).
 > *   The project directory itself (`wg-lite-hop-main`), including all configuration files.
+> *   Automated maintenance cron jobs and sudoers rules (if configured).
 >
 > Before proceeding, the script will ask for confirmation.
 It also offers a convenient option to back up your `.env` and `traefik/acme.json` files to your user's home directory (`~/.env.bak` and `~/acme.json.bak`).
 >